 Here are some specific issues to keep in mind as you write your reviews:

 - Short reviews are unhelpful to authors, other reviewers, and Area Chairs.
 If you have agreed to review a paper, you should take enough time to write a thoughtful and detailed review.

 - Be specific when you suggest that the writing needs to be improved.
 If there is a particular section that is unclear, point it out and give suggestions for how it can be clarified.

 - Don’t give away your identity by asking the authors to cite several of your own papers.

 - Be specific about novelty.
 Claims in a review that the submitted work “has been done before” MUST be backed up with specific references and an explanation of how closely they are related.
 At the same time, for a positive review, be sure to summarize what novel aspects are most interesting in the strengths.

 - If you think the paper is out of scope for 3DV’s subject areas, clearly explain why in the review.
 You may find the Call for Papers.
-Then suggest other publication possibilities (journals, conferences, workshops) that would be a better match for the paper.

 - Avoid referring to the authors by using the phrase “you”.
 These phrases should be replaced by “the authors” or “the paper”.
 Referring to the authors as “you” can be perceived as being confrontational, even though you do not mean it this way.